-Funded in part by the Office of the President of the University of Massachusetts, these grants support projects that enhance the university’s public service mission.
+Funded by the Office of the President of the University of Massachusetts and the Office of the Vice Provost for Research & Strategic Initiatives and Dean of Graduate Studies of the University of Massachusetts Boston, these grants support projects that enhance the university’s public service mission.

-A committee of university faculty and professional staff members and community partners, drawn from various disciplines, program areas, and community perspectives will review all applications and make recommendations to the Vice Provost for Research and Dean of Graduate Studies for the allocation of the public service grant funds.
+A committee of university faculty and research staff members and if feasible community partners, drawn from various disciplines, program areas, and community perspectives will review all applications and make recommendations to the Vice Provost for Research & Strategic Initiative and Dean of Graduate Studies for the allocation of the public service grant funds.
 Allocations for grants are based on the significance of the project, the potential for success of the proposed activities, the specified project outcomes, and the reasonableness of the project budget request.

 Nature of the Public Service Program

-A total of $20,000 is available for this competition.
-Applicants may request up to $5,000 in grant funds.
+A total of $30,000 is available for this competition.
+Applicants may request up to $10,000 in grant funds.
 Funds may be used to pay project expenses including: research assistants, technical and clerical support beyond that normally available through the applicant’s department, travel, communications, and supplies.
-Only in unusual circumstances will the purchase of equipment be funded by this grant program (for example, computers, tablets, software, etc.).
-Faculty Stipends (taxable remuneration) and buyouts will not be funded by the Public Service grant program.
-Small stipends for community partners acting as co-investigators are eligible.
+Only in unusual circumstances will the purchase of equipment be funded by this grant program (Please note that equipment is defined as items that cost >/= $5,ooo).
+Faculty or staff salaries or additional stipends and course/time buyouts will not be funded by the Public Service grant program.
+Small stipends for community partners acting as co-investigators are permissible.

-Any UMass Boston faculty member with the rank of instructor or above, and any UMass Boston full-time research staff member, is eligible to submit a proposal for consideration.
-Joint proposals from multiple individuals and trans-disciplinary proposals will be considered; however, the maximum award for such proposals will remain at $5,000.
+Any active UMass Boston full-time faculty and research staff member is eligible to submit a proposal for consideration.
+Joint proposals from multiple individuals and trans-disciplinary proposals will be considered and in fact encouraged; however, the maximum award for such proposals will remain at $10,000.
 That is, each award is per project, not per investigator.
 A single principal investigator (PI) must be identified for the public service project being proposed.
 An individual faculty or staff member (as PI) may receive

 - one grant in a given year from all internal grant competitions (e.g., Healey Research, Public Service, Proposal Development),

-- up to four total grants from any combination of internal grant competitions in 6 year, and
+- up to three total grants from any combination of internal grant competitions in 6 years, and

-Application proposals must be received by the close of business (5:00 pm EST) on March 25, 2013.
-Submit all materials electronically to Matthew Meyer, Director, Office of Research and Sponsored Programs (ORSP): email@example.com, Quinn Administration Building, Second floor.
+Application proposals must be received by the close of business (5:00 pm EST) on February 20, 2015.
+Submit all materials in one pdf file electronically to email@example.com.
+A confirmation message will be sent to you once your application has been received.
+If you do not receive a confirmation message within 24 hours, please contact Matthew.Meyer@umb.edu.
 It is the responsibility of the individual submitting the proposal to ascertain that one complete copy of the proposal has been received for processing by the deadline.

 In order to expedite the review of proposals, applicants are required to submit proposals in the following format.
 Please note that only one copy of the complete proposal needs to be submitted.

-- Cover sheet (form attached) with applicant and proposal information, a 50-word abstract, list of all internal grants previously awarded to the applicant, and signatures from the appropriate persons or groups.
+- Cover sheet (form attached) with applicant and proposal information, a no more than 50-word abstract, list of all internal grants previously awarded to the applicant, and signatures from the appropriate persons or groups.

 - Budget (form attached) presenting a breakdown of project expenses by category.

 - Budget narrative explaining each item requested on the budget form.
 If equipment is requested, provide exact specifications and cost, and explain why existing departmental or university equipment cannot be borrowed or used.
-Requests for stipends and course buyout for the applicant will not be considered.
-Requests for graduate assistants during the academic year must conform to the pay scale and other requirements of the Graduate Employees Organization (GEO) bargaining agreement which are available here.
-Include also a description of any other project costs that are being provided by the department, college, unit, or other source.
+Requests of salaries or stipends and course buyout for the applicant will not be considered.
+Requests for graduate assistants during the academic year must conform to the pay scale and other requirements of the Graduate Employees Organization (GEO) bargaining agreement which are available here: https://www.umb.edu/hr/employee_relations/collective_bargaining_agreements.
+Also include a description of any other project costs that are being provided by the department, college, unit, or other source.